-The site analysis for future ECM locations was conducted during the preparation of the Military Munitions Annex to the Guam Joint Military Master Plan (GJMMP), dated June 2009 and prepared by NAVFAC Pacific for the DoD Explosives Safety Board.
 As shown on Figure 2.3-11, two locations at NMS were considered as potential sites for these 10 ECMs: the Parson's Road Area and the High Road Area.
-In the Parson's Road Area, there are two alternatives for layout of the 10 ECMs in a configuration that would allow for a combined 360,000 lb net explosive weight (NEW) capacity.
-In the High Road area, there is one site that could accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined accommodate the 10 ECMs in a configuration that would allow for a combined capacity of 500,000 lb NEW.
+In the Parson's Road Area, there are two alternatives for layout of the 10 ECMs in a configuration that would allow for a combined 360,000 lb NEW capacity.
+In the High Road area, there is one site that could accommodate the 10 ECMs in a configuration that would allow for a combined capacity of 500,000 lb NEW.

-The EIS evaluates the development of munitions storage facilities in currently undeveloped areas.
-This does not preclude replacement or upgrade alternatives within implementation, but rather conservatively estimates potential impacts for the purposes of this EIS.
+The EIS/OEIS evaluates the development of munitions storage facilities in currently undeveloped areas.
+This does not preclude replacement or upgrade alternatives within implementation, but rather conservatively estimates potential impacts for the purposes of this EIS/OEIS.